nats-io/natscli/README.md

 ### Observables

-Observables is how messages are read or consumed from the Message Set, we support pull and push based ones, the example scenario have both, lets walk through that.
+Observables is how messages are read or consumed from the Message Set.
+We support pull and push-based Observables and the example scenario has both, lets walk through that.

-#### Creating Pull Based Observables
+#### Creating Pull-Based Observables

-The `NEW` and `DISPATCH` observables are Pull based, this means the services consuming data from them have to ask the system for the next available message.
+The `NEW` and `DISPATCH` observables are pull-based, meaning the services consuming data from them have to ask the system for the next available message.
 This means you can easily scale your services up by adding more workers and the messages will get spread across the workers based on their availability.

-Pull Based Observables are created the same as Push ones, just don't specify a delivery target.
+Pull-based Observables are created the same as push-based Observables, just don't specify a delivery target.

 ```
 $ jsm obs ls ORDERS